Regional Arts Development Fund

 • For proposals involving Aboriginal people and/or Torres Strait Islanders, evidence you have followed required protocols to obtain support and confirmation of involvement from the relevant communities and organisations.

-• If you're interested in applying for a RADF grant, but still not sure if your project meets the guidelines, please contact the Regional Arts Development Fund Liaison Officer by emailing artsculture@frasercoast.qld.gov.au
+If you're interested in applying for a RADF grant, but still not sure if your project meets the guidelines, please contact the Regional Arts Development Fund Liaison Officer by emailing artsculture@frasercoast.qld.gov.au.
+Please allow at least ten business days prior to the closing date to discuss your application.

 For general advice and guidance on grant writing and developing a project, refer to the Arts Queensland Arts Acumen website at: www.arts.qld.gov.au/arts-acumen